Rotation Structure

 Focus on caring for patients in the hospital in the growing specialty of hospital medicine while developing critical knowledge and skills.
 This track gives you access to training and experiences beyond the existing residency curriculum and expectations.
 This track is for you if you want to be a full-time hospitalist after your residency.

 You’ll get guidance from hospital medical faculty and learn how to work in a multidisciplinary team of nurses, care managers, specialty consultants and palliative care experts.
 You’ll gain knowledge and skills while participating in robust clinical rotations in the hospital setting, including ICU care and the emergency setting.
-You will also get an introduction to billing and coding for hospital medicine.
+You will also get training in billing and coding for hospital medicine.

 Lifestyle Medicine